 - Deed Poll.
-The Deed Poll is an official document that shows a person has changed his/her name.
-The Deed Poll can be used with the birth certificate as proof of change. - Common Usage.
-AA new name is 'commonly used'.
-It is possible to use this name on a passport if you can show two forms of formal proof that you are using this name for at least two years.
+The Deed Poll is an official document that shows a person has changed their name.
+Please note that Deed Poll is not accepted by the Passport Office.
+A deed poll can be used, along with a birth certificate, as proof of change. - Common Usage.
+A new name is 'commonly used'.
+It is possible to use this name on a passport if you can show two formal documents proving you have used this name for at least two years.
+In the case of a child, documents from their school and GP are considered formal documents.